-Karnataka crisis: Blocked at the hotel gates, DKS not allowed to meet rebels in Mumbai
+Stopped at the gate, Shivakumar retreats from hotel without meeting rebel MLAs

-Bengaluru, July 10: Congress leader, D K Shivakumar has arrived in Mumbai to pacify the rebel MLAs, who had tendered their resignations.
+Mumbai, July 10: Congress leader, D K Shivakumar, who arrived here to pacify the rebel MLAs had retreat after the police blocked him and supporters of a JD(S) leader protested against his presence.

+Shivakumar who arrived along with Shivalinge Gowda of the JD(S) to pacify the rebel MLAs were not allowed into the Renaissance hotel at Powai.
+The police while blocking the leaders said that they were acting on a complaint given by the MLAs, who said that they felt threatened by the presence of the leaders from Karnataka.

+In the letter to the Commissioner of Police, ten MLAs said that they felt threatened as Kumaraswamy and Shivakumar may storm the hotel.

+We have heard that Shri Kumaraswamy and Shri Shivakumar are going to storm the hotel premises and we feel threatened because of the same, they wrote in the letter.
+They also said that they do not want to meet the two leaders and asked the police not to allow them inside the hotel.

+Mumbai Police Spokesperson, Manjunath Singe said that the MLAs are in the hotel and we have deployed adequate police personnel outside the hotel in the morning to look into any kind of law and order situation.

-He is accompanied by JD(S) MLA, Shivalinge Gowda.
-Both left for Mumbai on a special flight and will try and meet the MLAs later.
-On reaching the city, he said that let the police be deployed.
+On reaching the city, Shivakumar said, let the police be deployed.
 Let them do their duty.
 We have come to meet our friends.
 We were born together in politics and will die together in politics.

 They are our party men and we have come to meet them.

-The Mumbai police said that the leaders would not be allowed inside the hotel.
-He will be stopped at the gates the police said.

 On the other hand as the Congress-JD(S) coalition government in Karnataka plunged into more trouble, the Congress rushed senior leaders Ghulam Nabi Azad and Kapil Sibal to Bengaluru to sort out the differences.